Windows Movie Maker - Download the 7 best free alternatives

-2. VideoLAN Movie Creator
+3. VideoLAN Movie Creator

 VLMC's main advantage over all the other tools is that it is capable of working with almost any video and audio file types that you can imagine.
-It is also rather easy to use, as its interface is not complicated.
+It is also easy to use, as its interface is not complicated.
 However, it offers plenty of tools and options which you can use to create what you want.
 There are options for adding, splitting and trimming videos.
 You can add audio tracks, and include transition effects if you want.
 When you are done editing, you can also specify what level of quality and at what resolution you want to save your video.

-VLMC is completely free, and furthermore, it is also open source, which means that anyone can contribute to the development of this program.
+Unfortunately, while we used and tested VLMC, it seemed to be somewhat unstable as it got stuck during the rendering of our videos.
+However, if you have enough patience to retry creating your videos, VLMC does an excellent job in the end.
+VLMC is entirely free, and it is also open-source, which means that anyone can contribute to the development of this program.
 If you used to like using Windows Movie Maker, but you wished it had more options and tools, then VideoLAN Movie Creator might be a better video editor for you.

 Download: VideoLAN Movie Creator

-Avidemux is another straightforward video editor which anyone can start to use without having to read any documentation first.
-The user interface is plain, simple and also ugly.
+Avidemux is another straightforward video editor that anyone can start to use without having to read any documentation first.
+The user interface is plain, simple, and also ugly.
 However, it does the job it is supposed to do.
 There are only a few buttons available on the main user interface, and the top menu does not contain too many options although you might be tempted to think otherwise.
-However, when it comes to choosing the video codecs that are used, things change, and you get a wealth of options to choose from, including various filters which you can apply to your videos.
+However, when it comes to choosing the video codecs that are used, things change, and you get a wealth of options to choose from, including various filters that you can apply to your videos.
 With Avidemux, you start by opening the video file you want to edit, after which you can append new videos if you want.
 Additionally, you can also trim your videos as you like with the help of the Start and End markers on the bottom of the time scale.

-Avidemux is free and, besides Windows, it is also available for Linux, BSD and Mac OS X. It supports a wide array of video codecs to work with.
-If you do not mind the ugly and old looking user interface, you might like Avidemux more than other similar video editors.
+Avidemux is free and, besides Windows, it is also available for Linux, BSD, and Mac OS X. It supports a wide array of video codecs to work with.
+If you do not mind the ugly and old-looking user interface, you might like Avidemux more than other similar video editors.

-4. VSDC Free Video Editor
+6. VSDC Free Video Editor